Betterment vs. Wealthfront vs. Vanguard – Which Robo-Advisor is Best For You?

 What are the similarities between Betterment, Wealthfront, and Vanguard?

-- Investments – Each offers diverse investment options from a healthy mix of stocks and bonds.
+• Investments – Each offers diverse investment options from a healthy mix of stocks and bonds to crypto at Betterment, and individual stocks and ETFs at Wealthfront.

 What are the differences between Betterment, Wealthfront, and Vanguard?

-- Financial Planners – Only Betterment and Vanguard Personal Advisor services offer access to human financial planners.
+• Financial Planners – Only Betterment and Vanguard Personal Advisor services offer access to human financial planners – for added fees.

-- Minimum Investment Amount – The minimum balance requirements are wildly divergent, from Betterment’s Digital to Vanguard Digitals $3,000 minimum to Vanguard’s $50,000 minimum investment requirement for Personal Advisor Services and Betterment Premium’s $100,000 minimum.
+• Minimum Investment Amount – The minimum balance requirements are divergent, from Betterment’s Digital, with a $10 to begin investing to Vanguard Digitals $3,000 minimum and Vanguard’s $500.
+For premium with financial advisor access – for additional fees – Vanguard Personal Advisors requires a $50,000 minimum investment and Betterment Premium users need $100,000.

 Betterment vs. Wealthfront vs. Vanguard – Which is Best?
 The Takeaway

-All three of these robo-advisors offer incredible value for their reasonable account management fees.
+All three of these robo-advisors offer sound value for their reasonable account management fees.

 However, investors should take careful note of the differences between the robo-advisors.
-The level of support by human financial professions differs, and only Betterment offers more unique investment options like SRI and Smart Beta portfolio strategies.
+The level of support by human financial professions differs and the investment styles and assets are distinct at each.
 Which robo you choose will depend on your needs as an investor and your values.

 Realize that Betterment and Wealthfront are robo-advisors first, with access to banking and lending (Wealthfront) services.